ahmadiehsan/personal_docs/docs/software/storages_and_data/db/sql/row_based_vs_column_based.md

 ## Scalability

 - **Column-Based:** Column databases are often more scalable for analytical workloads since data is already stored by column.
 Expanding to store new large batches of records is easier with a column orientation.
 Column compression also saves considerable space for massive data volumes.
-This makes column stores suited for ‘big data’.
+This makes column stores suited for "big data".
 - **Row-Based:** However, updating data can be slower.
 So row stores may fit better for high-volume transactions that regularly add/update records.
 The structure aligns better with these use cases.

 ## Using Both